Chart Color Schemes

 Mansfield Park features high concentrations of group households, with a higher-than-average median household size

 Family households constitute 74.1% of all households, including 38.4% couples with children, 16.2% couples without children, and 17.2% single parent families.
-Non-family households comprise the remaining 25.9%, with lone person households at 20.8% and group households making up 5.2%.
+Non-family households comprise the remaining 25.9%, with lone person households at 20.8% and group households making up 5.2% of the total.
 The median household size is 3.0 people, larger than the Greater Adelaide average of 2.3.

 Frequently Asked Questions - Households